lua-rocks/luapi/README.md

 # Scriptum fork (WIP)

-The main goal of this project is to make Scriptum simplier by following KISS principle, to make it easier to read and modify its source for everyone (first at all for me. lol).
+The main goal of this project is to make Scriptum simplier by following KISS principle, to make it easier to read and modify.

 Also I want to make it much better by adding more functionality, improving markdown templates and comments api.
 But at the same time I dont want to bloat